REPANAJYOTHIPRAKASH629/Kulturehire_excel_dashboard/README.md

 What is the number of sold products for 300 to 500, 500 to 700, 700 to 900, 900 to 1100 and 1100 to 1300 rupees buckets

-A comparison for each product's sales value and their average prices</ol>
+A comparison for each product's sales value and their average prices

 **Order Fulfillment Dashboard**

-<ol>Total Orders, Total Revenue, Average Revenue, Average Discount Given
+Total Orders, Total Revenue, Average Revenue, Average Discount Given

 Most Ordered Products